 22. Drink More Water (Add Lemon too)

-Maybe its time you monitor how many liters of water you can drink in a day.
-Try adding Lemon too because its good to our body.
-After waking up in the morning try drinking water first in your empty stomach and be amazed by its benefits.
+Maybe it’s time you monitor how many liters of water you can drink in a day.
+Try adding Lemon too because it’s good for our body.
+After waking up in the morning try drinking water first on your empty stomach and be amazed by its benefits.

 23. Eat More Fruits